The Namibia Desert Adventure – Cape Town to Windhoek

 Rating: A combination of paved roads and compact gravel roads

-Namibia is an extraordinary country, a paradise of wide horizons, contrasting landscapes and pristine beauty, offering an elemental experience that can’t be equaled.
+Namibia is an extraordinary country, a paradise with wide horizons, contrasting landscapes and pristine beauty, offering an elemental experience that can’t be equaled.
 It’s mostly arid, with a pleasant climate, clean air and clear blue skies.
-At night you’ll see the Milky Way more clearly than ever before, and be enthralled as local experts guide you on a journey through our galaxy.
+At night you’ll see the Milky Way more clearly than ever and be enthralled as local experts guide you on a journey through our galaxy.
 Namibia is one of the most sparsely populated countries in the world – it’s roughly four times the size of the United Kingdom, with just a 25th of the population − and the Namib is one of the oldest deserts.
-The contrasts to be found in Namibia are striking, even for Africa, from plants and wildlife to unique geological wonders such as the Fish River Canyon.
+The contrasts to be found in Namibia are striking, even for Africa, from plants and wildlife to unique geological wonders such as the Fish River Canyon and the Spitzkuppe massif.

 Important information about the above rates: